Long-Term Care Insurance: 10 Things You Should Know

 When you buy LTC insurance, you decide how much coverage you want.
 It’s usually a maximum daily or monthly benefit, such as up to $6,000 per month for a nursing home or a home healthcare worker.
 Some policies will only reimburse you for what you spend on care, while others will send you cash for the value of the benefit once you start needing care, regardless of the actual cost.

-You also pick a waiting period, when you need to cover costs before the coverage begins.
-Ninety days is most common.
-For an added charge, your coverage amount can increase over time so your coverage keeps up with rising costs.
+You also pick a waiting period, during which you need to cover costs before the coverage begins.
+A ninety-day period is the most common.
+For an added charge, your coverage amount can increase over time, so that your coverage keeps up with rising costs.

 2. Insurers cap your lifetime benefit

-Insurers used to offer unlimited benefits for long-term care policies, but today, they usually limit payments to three to five years.
+Insurers once offered unlimited benefits for long-term care policies, but today, they usually limit payments to three to five years.
 You also pick the maximum possible payout from the policy.
 For example, a policy might pay out $165,000 total for care.
 If you spend past the policy limits, you’ll be back on your own.

 The policy limits fit the needs of most retirees.
-Men on average need 2.2 years of long-term care, while the women on average need 3.7 years.
+Men, on average, need 2.2 years of long-term care, while women, on average, need 3.7 years, based on recent data.
 About 20% of 65-year-olds end up needing care for five years or longer.
 Ludden ran into this situation with her mother.
 “After four years, her policy ran out, and she had to use her funds to cover the facility for two months.”

 3. Insurance can enhance government benefits